Photo Credit : NNSS Image – Trevor Renals

 The white-clawed crayfish was once a widespread and common species in English and Welsh rivers, but has suffered a decline of 50 – 80% across its European range in the last ten years and is classified as ‘endangered’ on the IUCN red list of threatened species and is at risk of global extinction.

 The signal crayfish occurs both in still and slow-flowing freshwater environments, including rivers, streams, lakes, reservoirs and canals.
-This species is also known to be able to tolerate slightly salty water.
+They are also able to tolerate slightly salty water.

 It takes shelter under rocks and boulders, within tree roots or in burrows and cavities within banks.
 In the winter, adult signal crayfish shelter in burrows and enter a state of torpor.
 These burrows are formed of many inter-connecting tunnels, and can be up to two metres deep.